 I saw that girl for the first time while I was running in the street, after oversleeping.
 She was nine or ten, blond, with a lovely blue dress and quite tall for her age.
 I don't know why I noticed her, whereas I was in a hurry.
-She had a strange behaviour, like if she was lost.
+She behaved strangely , like if she was lost.
 But I could not stop to help her, I had to rush.
-What is more, she had not to go so far if she was not able to go back after.
+What is more, she had not to go so far if she was not able to go back after (very unclear structure, please rewrite, how does the narrator know how far she has to go?).
 So I went on running, and thanks to that I was only ten minutes late to work and nobody noticed it.
-I spent all my morning organising the party my mistress wanted to have during the afternoon.
+I spentmy entire morning organising the party my mistress wanted to have in the afternoon.
 I verified that the cooks were doing their job, and that the gardeners had made a beautiful garden.
-It was the first sunny days of spring and the lady was likely to want to play croquet with her guests.
-I thought everything was right.
-However, at the beginning of the afternoon, I noticed that the first roses that were coming up on the rose bushes were white.
+These were the first sunny days of spring and the lady was likely to want to play croquet with her guests.
+I thought everything was alright.
+However, at the start of the afternoon, I noticed that the first roses that were coming up on the rose bushes were white.
 They were rose bushes we had planted a few months before, and the lady had insisted on the fact that she wanted red roses.
-I called the gardeners but they were as surprised as me by the colour of the roses.
-Nobody had a solution, except one of them who stupidly suggested that we could paint all the white roses in red.
+I called the gardeners but they were as surprised as I by the colour of the roses.
+Nobody had a solution, except one of them who stupidly suggested that we could paint all the white roses red.
 As there was no clever suggestion, we decided first to cut all the roses so that the lady would not notice them during the party, and then to try to find a solution before the next party.
 I was cutting the roses when I saw the girl again.
 She still looked lost and she was entering the property.
 I hurried to tell her to go back before the mistress of the house saw her.
-She did not like people who enter the property without her agreement, and was easily angry.
+She did not like people who enter the property without her agreement, and was easily angered.
 Moreover, I had already had enough problems for the day with my lateness of the morning -which I was sure the cat had found a way to tell her- and the roses which turned out to be white instead of red.
 I was already pretty sure I would lose my job, but I did not want to lose more.
-While I was explaining all that to the girl, trying to make her go away, she looked at me with a smile, caught me by the ears and run away from the property.
-I was relieved that she exited the garden, but when I asked her why she was bringing me with her she did not answer.
+While I was explaining all that to the girl, trying to make her go away, she looked at me with a smile, caught me by the ears (nice detail: which character is the narrator?) and ran away (or ran out of the grounds).
+I was relieved that she had exited the garden, but when I asked her why she was bringing me with her she did not answer.

 Here she comes, with my meal.
 It has been weeks since I saw her and today she comes.
 I should think of her more often if it makes her come.